Kidzania London Review: Here’s What We Thought

 Have you been to Kidzania London?
 Located in the Westfield shopping centre, it’s an indoor city with everything from shops to a climbing wall and a cricket pitch that’s designed for and run by children.
-Yep, that’s right.

-Children have a four-hour experience in the city where they can take part in ‘real life’ role-play activities, from putting out fires to delivering parcels to being a popstar.
+- In Kidzania kids can take part in ‘real life’ timed role-play jobs / activities, from putting out fires to delivering parcels to being a popstar.

 (Yes, there really are Kidzanias in all these places!)

-Kidzania London is huge and very busy, with lots going on.
-Activites take place in shop-type buildings built around a central ring road, and children move around the city, taking part in different activities.
+Kidzania London is a huge, purpose build mini city which is very busy, with lots going on.
+Activities take place in shop-type buildings built around a central ring road, and children move around the city, taking part in different activities.

 There are also several cafes and restaurants and an adult ‘playhouse’ area.
-From the age of seven you can leave the children and go shopping, but due to the size, complexity and busyness I’m not convinced I would be that happy to drop ours off, but obviously, this is up to you.
+From the age of seven you can leave the children and go shopping, but due to the size, complexity and business I’m not convinced I would be that happy to drop ours off, but obviously, this is up to you.

-Here’s what we thought of Kidzania London:
+Here’s what we thought in our Kidzania London Review: